syncfusion-content/blazor-docs/blazor/heatmap-chart/selection.md

 # Selection in Blazor HeatMap Chart Component

-In the [Blazor HeatMap Chart](https://www.syncfusion.com/blazor-components/blazor-heatmap-chart), the cell selection is used to select the single or multiple HeatMap cells at runtime and get the selected cell details using the [CellSelected](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapEvents.html#Syncfusion_Blazor_HeatMap_HeatMapEvents_CellSelected) event.
+In the [Blazor HeatMap Chart](https://www.syncfusion.com/blazor-components/blazor-heatmap-chart), the cell selection is used to select single or multiple cells at runtime and get the selected cell details using the [CellSelected](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapEvents.html#Syncfusion_Blazor_HeatMap_HeatMapEvents_CellSelected) event.
 You can enable the cell selection using the [AllowSelection](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.SfHeatMap-1.html#Syncfusion_Blazor_HeatMap_SfHeatMap_1_AllowSelection) property.

 The HeatMap cells can be selected using the following interactions, as shown in the table below.